simonfl3tcher/nuclear-codes/README.md

 1. Create an AWS account and make sure your user has S3, Rekognition and Polly read and write access.
 See [this](https://aws.amazon.com/account/) and [this](http://docs.aws.amazon.com/IAM/latest/UserGuide/access_permissions.html) if you are unsure how to get this set up.

-2. In the AWS console create an S3 bucket with the name of `rekognitionnn-mysecret`.
+2. In the AWS console create an S3 bucket with the name of `rekognitionnn-{mysecret}`.
 Change `mysecret` to be unique to your account.

 3. Upload your "president" image.
 Make sure you change the `president.jpg` file in the repo to be a clear picture of your face.
 Then from the root directory, run: